ZillaGaming/Poker/README.md

 * Custom HUD = Displays general game state data and custom statistics on each table for each opponent.
 Used to identify mathematically exploitable frequencies resulting from inefficient strategies used by opponents.
 * Custom Pop-Up HUD = A visually smaller version of Custom HUD.
 Displays only essential metrics with additional information available from clickable pop-ups.
 * HUD Builder = Used to create the HUDs.
 Builder shows each statistical group (panel on the table dsiplay), the custom statistics involved with each group, and an approximated representation of the table visualization.
-* Custom Reporting = Uses custom statistics and filters to isolate specific segments of data for statistical and strategic analysis, such as identifying population benchmarks or hand playability cut-offs.
+* Custom Reporting = Uses custom statistics and filters to isolate specific segments of data for statistical and strategic analysis, such as identifying population benchmarks or profitability cut-offs.

 # PIOSolver
 PioSOLVER is a game theory optimal (GTO) solver for Texas Hold'em.
 It handles postflop spots with arbitrary starting ranges, stack sizes, bet-sizes as well as desired accuracy and displays the solution tree.